amatAf/amatAf.github.io/_posts/2025-04-11-a-relativistic-train.md

 It was just surprising how it hadn’t been a problem before, but it managed to pop up then.
 And I don’t think competition stress was the issue.

-I just made a mistake as trivial as leaving my wallet at home—but again maybe if I were a high roller in the first place I would’ve had a fat stack of cash in my pocket anyways.
+I just made a mistake as trivial as leaving my wallet at home—but again maybe if I were a high roller in the first place I would’ve had a fat stack of cash in my pocket.

 ### And the economy is going to shit.